-One of the best things about Viking River Cruises is that all on board meals are included in the price!
+One of the best things about Viking River Cruises is that all onboard meals are included in the price!
 Aboard the ship you’ll find one main restaurant, but that doesn’t mean you’re limited for choice!
-Dinner is served at a set time and offers huge four/five course meals, complete with complimentary free flowing wine.
+Dinner is served at a set time and offers huge four/five-course meals, complete with complimentary free-flowing wine.
 The meals produced reflect the regions you’re travelling through, with locally sourced produce you’ll be able to sample local cheeses, German sausages, etc.!

 If that doesn’t sound good, then they also offer classic dishes!
 There is open seating available, so unlike the big ocean cruises you can sit wherever you like meaning you can dine with someone new each night if you choose!
-We know you probably won’t feel like eating a massive five course meal every night, but don’t worry!
+We know you probably won’t feel like eating a massive five-course meal every night, but don’t worry!
 There are lighter options available in the lounge.

 Unique to the new European longships is the Aquavit terrace, offering alfresco dining when the weather’s nice!
 Outdoor dining is rare on river cruises and is a huge selling point to the line!
 Imagine eating beneath the stars with a gorgeous view of the river!
 The floor to ceiling windows will give you spectacular scenery as you dine on regional specialities and contemporary cuisine.

 You can choose to eat on the sun deck for a more casual affair with light options and, weather permitting, a chance to enjoy the outside and feel closer to the sea.
-You’ll feel a casual yet elegant atmosphere with high quality table linens, china, cutlery and glassware at every meal.
+You’ll feel a casual yet elegant atmosphere with high-quality table linens, china, cutlery and glassware at every meal.
 The open seating you’ll find in the restaurants on-board allow you to dine with the same guests or meet someone new each day!

 Viking really does pile on the luxuries, so you’ll be guaranteed that you’re getting the most for your money!
-You can feel like royalty and have breakfast in bed, and there’s unlimited tea and coffee available at all hours.
+You can feel like royalty and have breakfast in bed, and there are unlimited tea and coffee available at all hours.
 Can’t bear to part with your iPhone?
 The Wi-Fi’s free too!

-The expert guided excursions offering unique cultural experiences are also included in your fare!
+The expert-guided excursions offering unique cultural experiences are also included in your fare!

-Each stateroom includes a flat screen TV, king size bed and ensuites with a large walk in showers with fluffy towels, top of the line shampoos and scented body lotions!
-Giving you the hotel style experience you were promised!
+Each stateroom includes a flat screen TV, king size bed and ensuites with a large walk-in showers with fluffy towels, top of the line shampoos and scented body lotions!
+Giving you the hotel-style experience you were promised!